lazy-eggplant/vs.templ/README.md

 meson install -C build
 ```

-should work on most systems.
-I highly suggest a dry run by setting `DESTDIR` somewhere safe to ensure expected behaviour.
+This works on most systems.
+Still, to ensure expected behaviour, I highly suggest a dry run by setting `DESTDIR` somewhere safe.

 ## Projects using `vs.templ`